 Shoulder Width: 65 cm

-Showers Pass ‘Refuge Jacket: from Oregon.
+‘SHOWERS PASS ‘Refuge Jacket: from Oregon.
 Just a Great Great cycling jacket for inclement weather.
+Buy one and never look back.

-Katadyn BeFree Water filter + 2lt Sack: Better than pumping away and lighter.
+Katadyn BeFree Water filter 1ltr + 2ltr + 4ltr Sack: Forget all that pumping away stuff.
 Screws onto a flex bag.
+Light, quick and easy.

 Multitool: Allan keys and ‘torx’ keys